polderknowledge/parsy/README.md

 ## Why?

 We are sure that we are solving the same UX/UI problems every day.
-Sometimes the basic patterns and sometimes the complex ones.
+Sometimes these problems relate to basic patterns and other times they are more complex.
 Therefor we believe in a library like this to describe these problems so we are able to recognize them and choose for an existing implementation before writing our own.

-This are some good reads that inspired us to start with this project:
+These are some good reads that inspired us to start with this project:
 - http://www.webdesignerdepot.com/2016/12/why-you-should-be-using-pattern-libraries/
 - https://articles.uie.com/components_vs_patterns/

 ## Contribute

 All contributions are welcome, you don't have to be a full blown front-end developer to contribute to Parsy.
 Not everybody writing a pattern should be able to implement it.
-In many cases you will recognize patterns in a UI.
-Solutions to common problems.
+In many cases you will recognize patterns by spotting repetition in user interfaces, solutions to common problems.
 That's exactly what we are looking for!
 Describe the problem, describe how it is solved, and create a proposal with our [template].
 It doesn't have to be a final version.
 We are here to help!
 Every proposal will be reviewed and shaped until it is ready for approval.
 We believe that first time right doesn't exist, or it is just a lucky shot.
-Even if you are not sure if the problem you described is a pattern please submit your idea that will help others to write even better proposals.
+Even if you are not sure if the problem you described is a pattern, please submit your idea that will help others to write even better proposals.

 ### Create a new proposal